rob0t7/w3d2-pets/README.md

 Well you can!
 Today we are going to write our own *basic*, and I mean basic *ORM*.

+We can now think of a *class* representing a *table* in the DB.
+And an *instance* of the class representing a specific *row* in the DB.

 There are 2 basic types of ORMs out there that implement the following two patterns: *Datamapping* and *ActiveRecord*.
 You can find more information about the two patterns here: